Charlie Sykes to speak at UW-Parkside

 SOMERS — It’s not too often the public gets a chance to ask questions of a national cable news host, but soon some students and residents will get the chance.

-Conservative pundit and former WTMJ-AM radio host Charlie Sykes is scheduled to preside over a question-and-answer session at the University of Wisconsin-Parkside at 7 p.m. on March 21.
-The event is free of charge and open to the public.
+Conservative pundit and former WTMJ-AM radio host Charlie Sykes is scheduled to preside over a question-and-answer session at 7 p.m.
+Thursday, March 21, at the University of Wisconsin-Parkside, 900 Wood Road.
+There is no admission fee.

 Sykes is an NBC and MSNBC contributor, a contributing editor at the Weekly Standard and the host of the magazine’s Daily Standard podcast.
 He is also author of nine books and was co-editor of the National Review College Guide.